codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/test-reports.md

      - CF_STORAGE_INTEGRATION=google
 {% endraw %}
 {% endhighlight %}

+The environment variables are:
+ * `BUCKET_NAME` the name of the bucket that you created in your cloud provider
+ * `CF_STORAGE_INTEGRATION` the name of the cloud integration as was entered in the Codefresh UI in the cloud storage integration page
+ * `REPORT_DIR` the name of the folder that will be uploaded
+ * `REPORT_INDEX_FILE` the name of file that will serve as index file

 In the example above we define a non-allure report directory and also which file will serve as the index file.
 Here is the result: